carbon-language/carbon-lang/docs/design/generics/details.md

-**Alternative considered:** The `extend` declarations are in the body of the `interface` definition instead of the header so we can use [associated types (defined below)](#associated-types) also defined in the body in parameters or constraints of the interface being extended.
+**Alternative considered:** The `extend` declarations are in the body of the `interface` definition instead of the header so we can use [associated constants](terminology.md#associated-entity) also defined in the body in parameters or constraints of the interface being extended.

 ```
 // A type can implement `ConvertibleTo` many times, using